A BRIEF HISTORY

 02

-- Compatible with motion controllers and dedicated function cards
+- Compatible with motion-control and dedicated function cards

 03